 On March 14, 2007, the Company was awarded a 100% interest in the 87,465-hectare Guama block located in the Lower Magdalena Valley Basin in the north of Colombia.
 Commitments for the first 18-month phase of this contract included reprocessing of 300 km of 2D seismic and the acquisition of 200 km of 2D seismic; during 2007, these commitments were accomplished.
-U.S.\$3.5 million was spent on this phase.
 In August 2009, the Company requested the merger of phases 2 and 3 of the Guama contract, which was approved in 2009.

 As part of the contract commitments of merged phases 2 and 3, during 2010 the Company finished drilling the Pedernalito-1X exploratory well, on the flank of an incipient diapiric feature with a 2,355 acre closure, with a target in the thinly laminated sands of the Middle Miocene Porquero Formation.
 The well reached a final depth of 7,100 feet MD, penetrating the massive Porquero from surface down to true depth.
-The well resulted in a new gas discovery, and the petrophysical evaluation indicated a total of 29 feet of net pay in low-resistivity, thinly laminated sands in eight different prospective zones, of which four were completed and tested, with a flowing an average of 1 MMcf/d.
+The well resulted in a new gas discovery, and the petrophysical evaluation indicated a total of 29 feet of net pay in low-resistivity, thinly laminated sands in eight different prospective zones, of which four were completed and tested.